secretstartups/handbook/people-group/learning-and-development/manager-challenge/index.html.md

 ## Introduction

-Welcome to the GitLab Manager Challenge page.
-The Learning and Development Team has iterated on the program and designed a new curriculum that incorporates elements of [Leadership](/handbook/leadership/) and the book [High Output Management](/handbook/leadership/#books/).
+Developing mangerial skills is no small task.
+While taking on a new or expanded role as a manager brings great rewards, it also introudces new challenges.
+To be successful as a manager it requires management training that develops your ability to lead a functioning team while implementing management skills and abilities such as adaptive leadership, building trust, psychological safety, and conflict resolution.

+The Manager Challenge addresses your specific needs to understand the qualities of a good leader and to master practical leadership styles that empower you to become a confident mangager.
+Effective leadership is grounded in your understanding of powerful interpersonal skills that inspire performance, communication, team member retention, and motivation to achieve results.

-The next Manager Challenge will run from **2022-02-07 to 2022-02-25**.
+Join us for the next Manager Challenge will run from **2022-02-07 to 2022-02-25**.
 If you are interested in participating in October, you can [sign up on this issue](https://gitlab.com/gitlab-com/people-group/learning-development/challenges/-/issues/78). **Currently, the program is being offered to GitLab team members only.**

 ### Leadership Development Award

-The Manager Challenge was awarded a Gold Excellence in Leadership Development by the [Brandon Hall Group for the Best Unique and Innovative Leadership Development Program](http://www.brandonhall.com/excellenceawards/excellence-leadership.php?year=2021#BestUniqueorInnovativeLeadershipProgram).
+The program was awarded a Gold Excellence in Leadership Development by the [Brandon Hall Group for the Best Unique and Innovative Leadership Development Program](http://www.brandonhall.com/excellenceawards/excellence-leadership.php?year=2021#BestUniqueorInnovativeLeadershipProgram).
 Brandon Hall operates the largest and longest running awards in Human Capital Management.
 The GitLab program was evaluated by a panel of learning and development veterans, senior industry experts, analysts, and executives.
 L&D is thrilled to have been recognized for this achievement!

 ![picture-of-gold-in-leadership-excellence award](Gold-LD-Award-2021-01.png){: .shadow.medium.center}